14 Sustainable Zero Waste Protein Powders (Plastic-Free & Vegan)

 Biodegradable plastic vs. compostable plastic – what is the difference?

-Composting typically takes place in aerobic environments (requires oxygen), while biodegradation may take place in anaerobic environments (doesn’t require oxygen).
+For example, composting typically occurs in aerobic environments (requires oxygen), while biodegradation may occur in anaerobic environments (doesn’t require oxygen).

 Compostable ISN’T a synonym for biodegradable, and there are different types of biodegradable plastics.

-Sometimes, companies are trying to greenwash us, because they want to make sales, and not because they care about the environment.
+Oftentimes, companies try to greenwash us because they want to make sales and not because they care about the environment.

 Are these companies perfect?

-The only thing I can notice is that most companies don’t have additional information about their packaging, such as:
+The only downside I can notice is that most of the companies above don’t have additional information about their packaging, such as:

 - How exactly to dispose of it

-- How much time it need to break down
+- How much time does it need to break down

 - Proof or third-party tests

-As you can see, there is plenty of choices for sustainable, vegan & plastic-free protein powder!
+As you can see, there are plenty of choices for sustainable, vegan & plastic-free protein powder!

 To dispose of the packaging correctly, you can consider the following: